chriscorwin/demuxe/README.md

 # Spec/Designs

-Shall live in `/dev-assets/`.
+Shall live on your machine or in corporate Google Drive.
 Typically these will be sketch files.
-These should never be merged into Demuxe proper, and only ever belong in branches or in forks.
+These should never be merged into Demuxe because it will bloat the repo and eventually make it so you literally _can't push your changes_.

 # Brand Theming
 Enables brand re-use across demos, and brand-theming demos, quickly and easily.